alexandertrefz/essence/packages/website/index.md

 # Example Code
-You can find the most recent and working example of syntax in the [HelloWorld.es](testFiles/HelloWorld.es) as well as the other files in [testFiles](testFiles).
+You can find the most recent and working example of syntax in the [HelloWorld.es](https://github.com/atrefz/essence/blob/master/packages/fixtures/files/HelloWorld.es) as well as the other files in [packages/fixtures/files](https://github.com/atrefz/essence/tree/master/packages/fixtures/files).
 It also should be noted that the syntax is meant to be viewed with a font with code ligatures, like FiraCode.

-You can compile the testFiles with the `esc` executable in `bin` (after compiling the grammar with `bun compile-grammar`).
-This will create a .js file with the same name in the same directory.
-These files can be executed via Bun, node or in a browser.
+You can compile any of them with the `esc` executable in `packages/cli/bin`.
+This produces a self-contained ES module of the same name beside the source — the parts of the runtime the program actually uses are bundled in, so it runs under Bun or Node, or in a browser, with nothing else installed.

 The current runtime implementation is rudimentary however.
 There are many features missing from the standard library.
 Various langauge features are only partially implemented.